Huw Richardson was born in Atlanta under a different name almost 59 years ago. I never knew my father nor any of his kin.

 I’ve been a bookseller, a call center drone, a trainer, a convert, a preacher, a monk, a planter, a secretary, a writer, and an activist.

 What’s next?
 I don’t know.
-Part of me want’s to just pick out a camper and gig my way around the world.
-Part of me wants to own a pub in Ireland and feed my soul with good music from until forever.
+Part of me still wants to just pick out a camper and gig my way around the world.
+Part of me wants to own a pub in Ireland and feed my soul with good music until forever, but that’s a dream that’s probably never going to happen now: I’ve promised God not to leave SF without his permission.
 Part of me has always taught.
-Some part of me dances whenever the moon is full.
+Part of me recites the blessing of the moon.
 Another part of me kneels in awe in the darkness as all the stars spin but the cross stands still.